Rob Friedman

 Rob Friedman (born 1950) is an American media executive.
+He is currently the CEO of Ascendant Entertainment.

-He was the Co-Chairman of Lionsgate Motion Picture Group, overseeing all aspects of Lionsgate’s domestic and international feature film acquisition, production and distribution as well as the home entertainment releases of theatrical feature films.
+Friedman served as Co-Chairman of Lionsgate Motion Picture Group, overseeing all aspects of Lionsgate’s domestic and international feature film acquisition, production and distribution as well as the home entertainment releases of theatrical feature films.
 He stepped down in 2016.
 Friedman joined Lionsgate in January 2012 following the company’s acquisition of the worldwide filmed entertainment studio Summit Entertainment where he served as the Co-Chairman and CEO since 2007.

+Friedman has helped guide the strategy for some of Hollywood’s biggest franchises, including launching the Batman Franchise, The Hunger Games, the Twilight films, and the John Wick franchise.

 Friedman started his career in 1970 in the mailroom at Warner Bros.
 Studios and in the subsequent 27 years he held many posts ultimately rising to become the studio's President of Worldwide Advertising and Publicity.

 In 1997, Friedman moved to Paramount Pictures as Vice Chairman of the Paramount Motion Pictures Group.
 In 2000, he also added the role Chief Operating Officer, ultimately overseeing seven divisions.
 He created the studio's specialty film division then known as Paramount Classics.
 Friedman also served on the Board of Directors of UIP, the joint international distribution venture between Paramount and Universal Studios, and Movie Link, one of the internet's first legal film download to view sites.

 In 2017, Friedman joined Tang Media Partners as CEO and chairman of TMP Entertainment.
 TMP's entertainment holdings merged to become Global Road Entertainment and Friedman became chairman and CEO of the Global Road Entertainment studio.
-He left these positions in November 2018.
+He left these positions in November 2018 and launched Ascendant Entertainment.

 He is a member of the Wilshire Boulevard Temple.
 He was a prominent supporter of Hillary Clinton in her 2016 presidential campaign.

+Career

+Early Warner Bros.
+Career

+Friedman began his career at Warner Bros., where he worked for 27 years and held roles including nine years as President of Worldwide Advertising and Publicity.
+Friedman's campaigns at Warner Bros. contributed to the success of several major franchises and films, including Batman, Lethal Weapon, Ace Ventura, and Twister.
+He launched Academy Award winning movies such as The Fugitive, Unforgiven, and many others.
+During Friedman's tenure, Warner Bros. was the top ranked studio in domestic box office share in 1989 and from 1991 through 1993.
+It was second only to Disney in his years after that.